CBD vs THC: The Complete Guide to Cannabis

 On the other hand, CBD products made with industrial hemp containing less than 0.3 percent THC are federally legal.
 That means it’s ok to order these products online without fear of breaking the law, and the TSA has even approved these types of CBD products to take onto airplanes so that you can travel all over.

-What Do You Think About Hemp vs CBD vs THC?
+What Do You Think About CBD vs THC?

-Check out our blog for more exciting topics and information.
+Check out our blog for more exciting topics and information on CBD vs THC and more.
 Make sure to connect with us on Facebook, Instagram, and Twitter to continue your “hempucation” and join our community of helpful hemp lovers!